 - 1. Be aware of all spaces that have been used throughout the time together.
 Nave, narthex, hallway, restrooms, offices, sacristy, etc. - Thorough cleaning and disinfection are required before each service or meeting.
 Disinfection guidelines can be found at: www.cdc.gov/coronavirus/2019- ncov/community/disinfecting-building-facility.html - 3.
 Cleaning should take place a minimum of 24 hours after a space has been used.
 The more time between a service and the cleaning of the space, the better.
-PPE including masks, gloves, and gowns should be provided for and worn by cleaning crew. - 4.
-All surfaces that may have been touched by all those in attendance must be thoroughly cleaned. - 5.
+PPE including masks, gloves, and gowns should be provided for and worn by cleaning crew if cleaning is done in less than 24 hours following space use and as needed for cleaning chemical protection. - 4.
+If a parish wishes to usea space(s) in less than 24 hours a detailed plan shall be submitted to the Way Forward Task Force with information from a professional that verifies that the 2-3 air exchanges are made in the space prior to reuse.
+(V5) - 5.
+All surfaces that may have been touched by all those in attendance must be thoroughly cleaned. - 6.
 It is recommended that each parish make a checklist of all the spaces that need to be cleaned each week.